 The mechanism by which coconut oil uniquely feeds the brain is no exception.

-Most vegetable oils are long-chain triglycerides.
+Most vegetable oils are made of long-chain triglycerides.

 Coconut oil consists of medium-chain triglycerides (MCTs) which are smaller and can be used as a backup source of energy.